everscale-actions/everscale-dotnet/README.md

 Fully compatible with https://docs.microsoft.com/en-us/dotnet/core/extensions/logging

-## Anonymous type extensions
+## Prototype type extensions

 There are a few properties with type JsonElement in data models.
-And this client provide methods to easy convert this properties to/from Anonymous prototype.
+And this client provide methods to easy convert this properties to/from Prototype.

-### Convert to anonymous type example:
+### Convert to Prototype example:

 ```
 ResultOfParse parseResult = await everClient.Boc.ParseMessage(new ParamsOfParse